 This prompt is helpful if you are going to be reading a guided imagery meditation for the first time:

-Here are three guided imagery meditations to try with your kids in school, in a studio or at home.
+Here are some guided imagery meditation scripts for kids to try with your kids in school, in a studio, or at home.

 A Butterfly Alights

 Imagine you are a bright and beautiful caterpillar.
 You are full and resting on a leaf.
 You have eaten, explored, and ready for rest.
 Take in a deep breath, and imagine yourself growing more and more still.
 You feel calm and settled.
 Your chrysalis is beginning to form and wraps you up nice and safe.

 As the wind begins to stir, you feel the branches of the tree move back and forth, slowly and safely.
 The rocking of the tree is gentle and relaxing.